oware/sdiportal/README.rst

 SDI-Portal
 ===========

-SDI-Portal is a custom GeoNode-2.6 project based on geonode-project.
+SDI-Portal is a GeoNode-2.6 customization based on geonode-project.

 Installation
 ------------